ryman1/keeweb-wiki/FAQ.md

 ### Self-hosting
 Q: Which server should I use?
-A: Any static server (nginx, Apache, IIS, ...).
+A: Any static server (nginx, apache, IIS, ...).
 The app is single HTML file which is executed in browser.
 [Here](https://github.com/antelle/keeweb#self-hosting) you will find some useful tips about self-hosting.

 Q: Is it possible to use Dropbox in self-hosted version?
 A: [Yes](https://github.com/antelle/keeweb/issues/19#issuecomment-154710697) but you have to create your own Dropbox app.